 Here is a copy of the image which I posted in reddit:

-The Baker’s Uncle in an illustration by Henry Holiday to Lewis Carroll’s The Hunting Of The Snark (1876) and Yoda.
-The slightly horizontally compressed image depicting Yoda is based on a photo in the Wikipedia.
+On the left side you see The Baker’s Uncle depicted by by Henry Holiday in an illustration (engraved by Joseph Swain) to Lewis Carroll’s The Hunting Of The Snark (1876).
+The slightly horizontally compressed and rotated image on the right side depicting Yoda is based on a photo in the Wikipedia.

 […] In the early story development of Yoda, the initial descriptions varied from a large alien being to a tiny one.
 The diminutive direction ultimately won out, and Empire’s concept artists developed illustrations of gnome-like and elfin creatures.
 In the story treatment, Yoda’s full name was Minch Yoda, and in the first draft, he was known only as Minch.
 Once the design was settled, Yoda was realized by make up and creatures supervisor Stuart Freeborn, who designed the alien as an intricately detailed puppet.
 Yoda was brought to life by the vocal and puppeteering performance of Frank Oz, a veteran collaborator of Jim Henson.